 - How often: As needed

 Coolant Is Key

 The term block heater is commonly used to refer to these winter warming devices.
-In reality, most designs feature a freeze plug installed in place of your engine’s expansion plug that serves to actually heat up the coolant that flows through your motor.
-Even though antifreeze isn’t circulating when the engine is off, the heat from the plug transfers throughout the cooling system via this fluid and slowly covers the entire engine block in a blanket of warmth.
-In turn, this also keeps the engine’s oil temperature from plummeting to the point of a solid, sticky mess.
-Note that you can also find magnetic heaters you can just stick on the engine bloc.
+In reality, most designs feature a freeze plug installed in place of your engine’s expansion plug that serves to heat up the coolant that flows through your motor.
+Even though antifreeze isn’t circulating when the engine is off, the coolant carries the heat from the plug through the cooling system and slowly warms the entire engine block.
+This also keeps the engine’s oil at a good temperature and prevents it from becoming a solid, sticky mess.
+Note that you can also find magnetic heaters that can simply be attached to the engine block.

 Easier Starting, Warmer Cabin

-A block heater keeps the motor just warm enough for the oil to flow properly, which also eliminates resistance from the pistons when they are being turned by the starter.
-A car that starts quickly is only one positive aspect of using a block heater.
-Your car’s climate control system uses coolant to warm up the cabin, so it gets nice and toasty that much faster if the vehicle has been plugged in.
+A block heater keeps the motor just warm enough for the oil to flow properly, thereby eliminating resistance from the pistons when they’re turned by the starter.
+But a block heater doesn’t only ensure quick starts.
+Since your car’s climate control system uses coolant to warm up the cabin, it will get nice and toasty that much faster if your vehicle has been plugged in.

 When to Plug In?

-Wondering how to use this tool most effectively in the winter months?
-On a modern vehicle, there’s very little need to operate the block heater for more than four hours prior to starting up.
-This means you can save on electrical costs by using a timer to activate the heater at just the right moment in the wee hours of the morning.
+Wondering how to use this tool effectively in the winter months?
+On a modern vehicle, you generally don’t need to operate the block heater for more than four hours prior to starting up.
+This means you can save on electrical costs by using a timer to activate the heater at just the right moment, in the wee hours of the morning.

-You won’t need to use a block heater all the time—only when the cold weather is at its worst, typically around minus fifteen or lower.
-And the extra watts you spent will be recovered with a better gas mileage as the engine reaches its optimal temperature quicker.
-Needless to say, your engine will experience less stress when you start it on a minus‑thirty‑degree morning.
+You won’t need to use a block heater all the time.
+Only plug it in when the cold weather is at its worst, typically when the temperature drops to minus fifteen or lower.
+The extra watts you spend will be recovered with a better gas mileage, since your engine will be quicker to reach its optimal temperature.
+Needless to say, your motor will appreciate the extra help when you start it on a minus‑thirty‑degree morning.